-This section should describe the existing environment for hydrogeology resources that may be affected by the Project in the context of environmental values as defined in such documents as the EP Act, Environmental Protection (Water) Policy 1997 (EPP Water) and ANZECC 2000.
+This section should describe the existing environment for hydrogeology resources that may be affected by the Project in the context of environmental values as defined in such documents as the EP Act, EPP Water, ANZECC Guidelines 2000, and Queensland Water Quality Guidelines 2006 (EPA)76.
 This section should review the quality, quantity and significance of groundwater at the Project site, together with groundwater use in adjacent areas.

 The possible significance of the Project to groundwater depletion or recharge, or impact on any existing or potential saltwater intrusion problem of existing aquifers, should also be addressed.
 The depth to groundwater, quantity and water quality and users of the groundwater in the vicinity of the Project should be detailed.
-The review should include a survey of existing groundwater supply facilities (i.e., bores, wells, or excavations) within the groundwater area impacted by the Project.
+The review should include a survey of existing groundwater supply facilities (bores, wells, or excavations) within the groundwater area impacted by the Project.